The Career & Technical Scholarship (CTS) application is open until Tuesday, October 24, 2023 at 9 p.m. PST.

 How are recipients selected?

-The WSOS Board of Directors determines how we select recipients using a criteria that includes factors such as a students’ financial need, their likelihood to persist, and academic achievement.
+The WSOS Board of Directors determines how we select recipients using a criteria that includes factors such as a student’s financial need, their likelihood to persist, and academic achievement.

 What support will I receive as a recipient?

-Opportunity Scholars receive exclusive resources on top of their scholarship including connections, advice, networks, and mentorship.
+Opportunity Scholars receive exclusive resources on top of their scholarship, including connections, advice, networks, and mentorship.
 Learn more about the support we provide on our current Scholars page.

 When should I complete my FAFSA/WASFA application?

 Still have questions?
 We’re here to help.
-Email us at info@waopportunityscholarship.org.
+Email us at info@waopportunityscholarship.org or leave us a voicemail at 1-877-899-5002 and we’ll get back to you.